Google Pixel 3 specs, release date, news and rumours - Pocket-lint

 - Water resistance probable

 HTC was responsible for the Pixel and Pixel 2, while LG designed the larger Pixel XL devices in the past.
-The $1.1 billion deal concluded in January 2018 however and effectively means Google now has the means to design and build its own Pixel smartphones.
+The $1.1 billion deal concluded in January 2018 means Google now has the team to design and build its own Pixel smartphones.

-What this design and build will be remains to be seen for now, but we expect Google will continue to deliver a good, solid build quality with water and dust resistance.
-We'd also expect the new Pixels to share a similar design language to each other as they have done in the past, even if they differ in size.

 After the beta of Android P there was another clue, spotted by Slashleaks.
 In an Android P menu, there's an image of an unidentified smartphone.
 This can be found within Settings > Sounds > Shortcut.